Infineon/modustoolbox-software/README.md

 - startup code and linker files for the device
 - other libraries that are required to support a kit

 BSPs are aligned with Cypress kits; they provide files for basic device functionality.
 A BSP typically has a *design.modus* file that configures clocks and other board-specific capabilities.
 That file is used by the ModusToolbox configurators.
-(See [Configurators and Tools](#_Configurators_and_Tools)).
 A BSP also includes the required device support code for the device on the board.
 Users can modify the configuration to suit their application.
 A BSP uses low-level resources to add functionality.
 For example, a BSP typically adds the following libraries, as appropriate for the kit/device:

 - core-lib – to implement return types and generic functionality useful for any kit
 - psoc6hal – to implement the ModusToolbox hardware abstraction layer